nkmr-jp/zl/README.md

 # Zap Lightning

-- Zap Lightning is a lightweight wrapper for [Zap](https://github.com/uber-go/zap) (Zap is Blazing fast, structured, leveled logging in Go).
+Zap Lightning is a lightweight wrapper for [zap](https://github.com/uber-go/zap) (zap is Blazing fast, structured, leveled logging in Go).
-- Zap Lightning is created based on [go-logger-scaffold](https://github.com/nkmr-jp/go-logger-scaffold).

 ## How to work